Lichanura orcutti: Description

-Lichanura orcutti is a heavy bodied snake with smooth scales and a tapered blunt tail.
+Lichanura orcutti is a heavy-bodied snake with smooth scales and a tapered blunt tail.
 The head is marginally wider than the neck.
 It has vertical pupils.
-Adults can range from 17 to 44 inches (43 to 112 cm) in length, though they rarely exceed 36 inches (91cm).
+Adults can range from 17 to 44 inches (43 to 112 cm) in length, though they rarely exceed 36 inches (91 cm).
 Hatchlings are 10 to 14 inches long.
-Males typically have well developed anal spurs.
+Males typically have well-developed anal spurs.

 This species has three stripes that run lengthwise down the dorsal and lateral aspects of the animal.
 These stripes may be tan, orange, brick red, or reddish-brown depending on locality; interspaces vary from blue grey to tan, yellow, or nearly white.
 Stripes vary from defined to ill-defined depending on the individual animal.
 The coloration of younger animals is typically lighter with more defined striping.
 Despite the name "rosy boa," most individuals do not have the rosy ventral coloration from which the species derives its popular common name.